Last Minute Gift Ideas

 5. Self-Esteem

 It feels good when you see a completed puzzle.
-Regardless of what kind of puzzle it is or the skill level it requires, viewing a completed puzzle provides a sense of self-worth and accomplishment that makes children and teens feel good about themselves.
+Regardless of what kind of puzzle it is or the skill level it requires, viewing a completed puzzle provides a sense of self-worth and accomplishment that makes individuals feel good about themselves.
 And when they feel good about themselves, they’ll feel more confident and able to handle other challenges they’re facing.

 Visual and Light Toy Gifts

-• The Disco Ball projects a kaleidoscope of colors on the wall or ceiling.
+• Spinning disco ball: The Disco Ball projects a kaleidoscope of colors on the wall or ceiling.
 It has a variety of uses, depending on the needs of the child or adult using it.
-It can provide a calming effect because of the soft lights it produces, or, it can be used to help with increasing attention and color recognition.
+It can provide a calming effect because of the soft lights it produces, or it can be used to help with increasing attention and color recognition.

-• If you’re looking for a light toy or visual gift, consider the Illuminated Jellyfish Mood Lamp.
+• Motion lamp: If you’re looking for a light toy or visual gift, consider the Jellyfish Lamp.
 When you turn it on, incredibly lifelike jellyfish float and sway to the motion of the water inside.
-Besides providing calming lights and something interesting to look at, this lamp is designed to increase visual attention and teach cause and effect.
+Besides providing calming lights and something interesting to look at, this lamp is designed to increase visual attention and learn cause and effect.

 Browse Sensory Products